Uzbekistan at the 2026 Winter Olympics

-Uzbekistan will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Uzbekistan competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+This was the country's ninth appearance at the Winter Olympics, after its debut in 1994.

+The Uzbek team consisted of two male athletes competing in two sports.
+Short track speed skater Daniil Eybog was the country's flagbearer during the opening ceremony.
+Meanwhile, a volunteer was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.